mmichaelzhang/LGNI/README.md

 # LMNI
-Repository for paper "Optimizing Mobility Network Immunization: Insights from Fomite-Mediated Epidemic Control"
+Repository for paper "Simulating the Immunization of Mobility Networks: the Case of Fomite-Mediated Epidemic Control"

 # Introduction